project-cdim/docs/tutorial/en/configuration/README.md

 | backup_files | Number of backup files to retain through rotation |
 | stdout | If true, logs are also output to standard output |

-After changing the output method, you need to restart the component.
-Please follow [this procedure](../appendix/troubleshooting/README.md#4-restart-a-specific-component) to restart.
+After modifying the settings, restart the component using [this procedure](../appendix/troubleshooting/README.md#4-restart-a-specific-component).

 > [!NOTE]
-> If the component does not run after changing the log output directory, you may need to create the directory.
-In that case, modify the Dockerfile to create the log output directory as well.
+> If the component fails to run after changing the log output directory, you may need to create the directory beforehand.
+Adjust the Dockerfile accordingly to create the log output directory.

 #### 3.2.
 Change Information Collection Settings
-You can change the collection interval and other settings by modifying the settings file for each collection component.
+Modify the settings file of each collection component to adjust the collection interval and other parameters.

 Configuration Information Collection: configuration-collector-compose/configuration-collector/configuration-collector/config/collect.yaml